scrapy/scrapy/docs/topics/exporters.rst

    The additional keyword arguments of this constructor are passed to the :class:`BaseItemExporter` constructor.

-   This isn't a human readable format, so no output examples are provided.
+   Pickle isn't a human readable format, so no output examples are provided.

 .. _pickle module documentation: http://docs.python.org/library/pickle.html